Resources Index

 Accepting that we have lost many battles with Design and Technology education, but that we need to refocus on its unique attributes to offer a clear message to key stakeholders will ensure that we are still able to win the fight.
 This was a refreshing conclusion!
 Changing misguided perceptions and obtaining industry, higher education and senior management support within schools to do this is important.
 But making sure that we are clear ourselves within the whole Design and Technology community what we stand for as a subject must in my mind be the primary consideration.

-• DV Summit: Kickstarter – Design: the problem and the solution; and the imperative for C21st design education
+• DV Summit – Design: the problem and the solution, and the imperative for 21st century design education

 The Design Ventura summit “Design: the problem and the solution” was held on 29 March 2017.
 Its purpose was to bring together educators, designers, cultural providers and policy makers to discuss how they can ensure that young people are developing creativity, design thinking and employability skills to prepare them for future success.